 How your data will be stored

-- We will only make your information available to those who have a right to see them.
+We will only make your information available to those who have a need to see it.

-- Example of the security measures we used are:
+Examples of the security measures we use are:

-- we use Encryption meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
-This is done with a secret code.
-The hidden information is said to then be ‘encrypted’.
+- encryption - this means information is hidden so it cannot be read without special knowledge (like a password) - this is done with a secret code and the hidden information is said to then be ‘encrypted’

-- controlling access to systems and networks allows us to stop people who are not allowed to view your personal information from getting access to it.
+- controlling access to systems and networks to stop people who are not allowed to view your personal information from getting access to it

 Transferring data outside the European Economic Area